 When you find fresh cranberries in the store, it’s your signal to make your Christmas Jam for the holidays.
 Giving homemade jam is a great gift to give during the holidays.
-There are many delicious homemade jam recipes to choose from.
+There are many delicious homemade jam recipes to choose from, including cranberry jam with orange.

 You can start by using frozen fruit to make this recipe, but it needs to be thawed when you process.
 Fresh fruit is preferred for the cranberries.